 The EFPA and the EPA collaborate to improve mental health care in Europe.
 The two associations consolidated their partnership by signing a Memorandum of Understanding in 2020.

 European Federation of Psychiatric Trainees (EFPT)

 The EFPT is an independent federation of psychiatric trainee associations officially recognised by the European Board of Psychiatry and European Board of Child and Adolescent Psychiatry.

 The EFPT has been an Associate Organisation Member of the EPA since 2013.
 The EPA and EFPT share the leadership of a joint Task Force on Education.

 European Scientific Association on Schizophrenia and other Psychoses (ESAS)

 The main goal of the ESAS is to encourage cross-border exchanges and cooperation in order to promote research policy with regards to psychoses.

 The ESAS and the EPA

-The two associations organised joint symposium at the European Conference on Schizophrenia Research for several years (2007, 2009, 2011, and 2013).
+The EPA and the ESAS focus their collaboration on schizophrenia related issues.
+The two organisations have organised joint symposia at the European Conference on Schizophrenia Research for several years.

 The EUFAMI and the EPA